School board looks at designs for new schools

 The draft plan for the new West Wilson building, however, differs substantially from the existing footprint, a fact Morris acknowledged.
 It reuses the portion of the school that was built in 2012, but eliminates the pod-like design of the original building and adds a two-story classroom wing similar to Gladeville Middle School’s.
 At about 140,000 square feet, it is about 10,000 square feet larger than the original West Wilson building.
 Overall, it has the same number of classrooms.

-Several board members expressed concerns with the fact that designs significantly different from the old buildings will make negotiations with Travelers more difficult, something Jennings acknowledged.
+Several board members expressed concerns with the fact that designs significantly different from the old buildings will make negotiations with Travelers more difficult, something board attorney Mike Jennings acknowledged.

 “We can’t build the same exact building and comply with building codes.
 We have to comply with the codes and that’s the responsibility of the insurance company,” Jennings said.
 “We may have to get down in the dirt with them on that.”